There, There (film)

-There, There is a Canadian drama film, written and directed by Heather Young and released in 2024.
+There, There is a Canadian drama film written, directed, and edited by Heather Young and released in 2024.
 Shot with a static camera, the film centres on the relationship between Ruth (Marlene Jewell), an elderly woman afflicted with early stage dementia, and Shannon (Katie Mattatall), her young caretaker who is struggling with having been abandoned by her boyfriend while she was pregnant with their child.

 The film received a production grant from Telefilm Canada in 2022.

 The film premiered at the 2024 Vancouver International Film Festival, and was screened in the National Competition at the 2024 Festival du nouveau cinéma, where it received a Special Jury Mention.

-The film will be released in theaters in Quebec on December 5th, 2025.
+The film opened commercially on December 5, 2025.

 Synopsis

-There, There tells the parallel stories of Ruth, an elderly woman with dementia obsessed with feeding the neighbourhood birds, and Shannon, her young homecare worker who is pregnant and has been deserted by the baby’s father.
+There, There tells the parallel stories of Ruth, an elderly woman with dementia obsessed with feeding the neighbourhood birds, and Shannon, her young homecare worker who is pregnant and has been deserted by the baby's father.
 The two women find comfort in one another at these very different stages in their lives.